ramseylab/cs340/make-list-tables-web-tool-python.md

-# How to set up a basic Flask application that queries MySQL
+# How to set up a basic Python Flask application that queries MySQL

 In this tutorial, I'll show you how to set up a toy Python/Flask web application that will query your CS340 MariaDB database